Oneworld Global Business Services

 • 80% of profit generated from the disposal of IP owned by Cypriot resident companies (net of any direct expenses) is exempt from income tax

-• Effective tax rate of 2,5% or less
+• Maximum Effective tax rate of 2,5%

 According to the regulations, a Qualifying Asset (QA) is the asset which was acquired, developed or exploited by a person while doing his/her business.
 It is the result of the business’s Research and Development efforts, except the intellectual property related to marketing.